hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 A variety of potential solutions have been proposed both within the
 {{SP-800-208}} specification, as well as from external sources.
-This section describes a number of approaches and their potential advantages/disadvantages.
+This section describes a number of approaches and their potential advantages and disadvantages.

 ## Multiple Public Keys (SP-800-208)